NismoR35-M/RecyclerView/README.md

 ## Communicating Between Activities
 Topics covered here
     * Communicate between activities using Intent
-    * Pass data between Activities
+    * Pass data between Activities and back

+## Using FRAGMENTS
+Takeaway:
+    * Splitting activities into Fragments
+    * How to provide different layout files for your app depending on the device's screen size